First Amendment

 Nader v.
 Commission on Presidential Debates

-The firm represented Ralph Nader in a suit against the Commission on Presidential Debates (CPD), a private corporation that Ralph Nader criticized, saying that it promotes the two dominant parties by excluding third-party candidates.
+We represented Ralph Nader in a suit against the Commission on Presidential Debates (CPD), a private corporation that Ralph Nader criticized, saying that it promotes the two dominant parties by excluding third-party candidates.
 On October 3, 2000, the CPD held the first of three presidential debates at the University of Massachusetts, Boston campus.
 Mr. Nader, the Green Party presidential candidate, was excluded from participating in the debate but had a ticket to view a televised on-campus screening, and he planned to speak with journalists on the campus.
 During two attempts to enter the campus, however, a representative of the CPD refused him access.
 A state police trooper threatened him with arrest.
 After the CPD lost its motion to dismiss and later its motion for summary judgment, on the eve of trial, the CPD agreed to settle the case for terms similar to Mr. Nader's initial demand.